JeepayJipex/trace-dock/packages/sdk/README.md

 # @trace-dock/sdk

-A universal JavaScript/TypeScript logging SDK for trace-dock.
+A universal JavaScript/TypeScript logging and tracing SDK for trace-dock.
 Works in Node.js, browsers, and Tauri applications.

 ## Features